beltram/rs-training/slides/borrowing/lifetime.md

-## Lifetime
+## lifetime

 * Rust wants to prevent use after free
-* We are lending references to other blocks
+* we are lending references to other blocks
-* How to make sure other blocks always access valid references ?
+* how to make sure other blocks always access valid references ?

 ```rust
 // use after free example